ambikeshprajapati/allDbConnection/README.md

-This code base contains python script to connect with almost databases
+This code base contains python script to connect with almost databases.